60s Girl Groups: Episode

-Kerri Colby is eliminated from the competition.

-Alec Mapa is a guest judge.
-The runway category is "Heart On".
+The contestants record vocals with Michelle Visage and an audio engineer, then rehearse choreography on the main stage.
+On elimination day, the contestants make final preparations for the girl group performances and fashion show.
+The group discuss their favorite girl groups.
+Kerri Colby shares about her experience growing up in a conservative household and not being allowed to listen to secular music.
+The group also discuss Bosco's mini-challenge performance.
+Daya Betty and Jasmine Kennedie get into an argument.

+On the main stage, RuPaul welcomes fellow judges Visage and Carson Kressley, as well as guest judge Alec Mapa.
+RuPaul shares the runway category ("Heart On"), then the girl groups perform.
+After the fashion show, the judges deliver their critiques, deliberate, and share the results with the group.
 Angeria Paris VanMicheals, Daya Betty, and DeJa Skye receive positive critiques, and Daya Betty wins the challenge.
 Jasmine Kennedie, Kerri Colby, and Lady Camden receive negative critiques, and Lady Camden is deemed safe.
-Jasmine Kennedie and Kerri Colby place in the bottom and face off in a lip-sync to "Un-Break My Heart" (Hex Hector Remix) by Toni Braxton.
+Jasmine Kennedie and Kerri Colby place in the bottom and face off in a lip-sync contest to "Un-Break My Heart (Hex Hector Remix)" by Toni Braxton.
 Jasmine Kennedie wins the lip-sync.
-Kerri Colby then opens her chocolate bar to reveal a plain chocolate bar, and is eliminated from the competition.
+Kerri Colby opens her chocolate bar to reveal a plain chocolate bar, and is eliminated from the competition.

+Production and broadcast

+Kerri Colby (pictured at RuPaul's DragCon LA in 2022) is eliminated from the competition.

+The episode originally aired on February 25, 2022.

+Kerri Colby vogued during the lip-sync.
+She said the contest was "heartbreaking, literally and figuratively" because of her closeness with Jasmine Kennedie, but that she "came to terms" with her elimination "pretty immediately".